sreevarshad/EXP-4-MAD-/README.md

 # Ex.No:4 To create a two screens , first screen will take one number input from user.
-After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.
+After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents

 ### AIM: